madil27/madil27.github.io/_pages/about.md

   - about.html
 ---

-I am a graduate student in computer science at University of Illinois at Chicago (UIC) working with Professor [Jason Polakis](https://www.cs.uic.edu/~polakis/aboutme/).
-I am interested in Security, Privacy, and Social Computing.<br>
+I am a graduate student in computer science at University of Illinois at Chicago (UIC) working in [BITS Lab](https://bits.lab.uic.edu/).
+I am interested in (Usable) Security, Privacy, and Social Computing.<br>

 ### CONTACT INFORMATION